Benefits of rosemary/sbkinews.in

 How to Use Rosemary Safely

-Rosemary can be enjoyed fresh or dried in cooking, brewed into teas, or used as essential oil for aromatherapy.
-While generally safe, high doses of rosemary oil should be used with caution as they may cause adverse effects in sensitive people.
-Pregnant women and those with epilepsy should consult healthcare providers before use.
+Rosemary can be used fresh or dried for cooking, brewed into teas, or as an essential oil for aromatherapy.
+Rosemary oil is generally safe, but when used in high doses it may cause adverse effects in sensitive people.
+Women who are pregnant or have epilepsy should consult a healthcare provider before use.

 Benefits of rosemary